Shimurali: Area overview

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.
 All the four subdivisions are presented with maps on the same scale – the size of the maps vary as per the area of the subdivision.

 Demographics

-According to the 2011 Census of India, Simurali had a total population of 5,027, of which 2,509 (50%) were males and 2,518 (50%) were females.
-Population in the age range 0-6 years was 401.
-The total number of literate persons in Simurali was 4,233 (91.50% of the population over 6 years).
+According to the 2011 Census of India, Shimurali had a total population of 5,027, of which 2,509 (50%) were males and 2,518 (50%) were females.
+The population in the age range of 0–6 years was 401.
+The total number of literate persons in Shimurali was 4,233 (91.50% of the population over six years).

 Infrastructure

 According to the District Census Handbook 2011, Nadia, Simurali covered an area of 1.5255 km2.
 Among the civic amenities, the protected water supply involved overhead tank, tubewell/ borewell, hand pump.
 It had 508 domestic electric connections.
 Among the medical facilities it had 3 medicine shops.
 Among the educational facilities it had 2 primary schools, 3 middle schools, 3 secondary schools, 2 senior secondary schools.